dannyjnwong/dannyjnwong.github.io/_posts/2017-10-31-Project-managing-a-national-research-study.md

 - We did this all with a budget of less than £65,000

-All these things were remarkable achievements in their own right, but all of them in concert was truly spectacular.
+All these things were remarkable achievements in their own right, but in concert it was truly spectacular.
 So how did we do it?

 I believe that a number of elements were in place which enabled us to deliver SNAP-2: EPICCS, and it can serve as a case study for anyone planning on conducting a similar large national study in the future.
 We must capitalise on the vast research infrastructure that has been developed and commit it to the UK Anaesthesia community's institutional memory, so that we do not have to constantly start from scratch and rethink how to do things.